jakestanley/conf/README.md

 Ubuntu Configuration
 #Outcome
 I created this repo to have a collection of scripts that run to configure a Ubuntu installation to my requirements and preferences.
-These scripts will be developed for the LTS version and must be reviewed and updated when a new LTS version is released.
+These scripts will be developed for the **64 bit LTS** version and must be reviewed and updated when a new LTS version is released.
 The scripts should run silently and on a fresh Ubuntu installation.
 I intend to branch old versions and have the master branch supporting the latest LTS version.

 ##Specification
 These scripts should be hosted on a branched public GitHub repository, with the exception of the bootstrap script that needs to be downloaded (ideally with wget) and run.
 A page of my website should be dedicated to outlining this stuff and provide quick reference to the download links and GitHub repository.